William FitzOsbern, 1st Earl of Hereford: Castle builder

 As part of the assertion of Norman control over England and Wales, FitzOsbern was one of the major Norman castle builders.
-Early castles attributed to him include Carisbrooke Castle on the Isle of Wight, Chepstow Castle (Striguil) in South Wales, Wigmore Castle and Clifford Castle in Herefordshire, Berkeley Castle in Gloucestershire and Monmouth Castle in Wales.
+Early castles attributed to him include Carisbrooke Castle on the Isle of Wight, Chepstow Castle (Striguil) in South Wales, Snodhill Castle, Wigmore Castle and Clifford Castle in Herefordshire, Berkeley Castle in Gloucestershire and Monmouth Castle in Wales.
 FitzOsbern also created or improved fortifications in the towns of Hereford and Shrewsbury.

 Distraction and death in Flanders

 In 1070 trouble arose in Flanders, where King William's brother-in-law Count Baldwin VI of Flanders had died, leaving his county and his young sons in the hands of his widow Richilde, Countess of Mons and Hainaut.
 Her control of Flanders was challenged by the brother of her late husband, Robert the Frisian.
 Looking for help, she offered herself in marriage to FitzOsbern.
-He could not resist the chance to become also Count of this rich principality close to Normandy, and hurried there with his army, where he was defeated by the Count of Flanders and killed in the Battle of Cassel on 22 February 1071.
+He could not resist the chance to become also Count of this rich principality close to Normandy, and hurried there with his army.
+However, he was defeated by the Count of Flanders and killed in the Battle of Cassel on 22 February 1071.